codingphun/amazon-sagemaker-workshop/NotebookCreation/README.md

 ![Create Notebook Instance](./images/notebook-settings.png)

-5. For IAM role, choose **Create a new role**, and in the resulting pop-up modal, select **Specific S3 buckets** under **S3 Buckets you specify – optional**.
+5. For IAM role, choose **Enter a custom IAM role ARN**, and in the resulting pop-up modal, select **Specific S3 buckets** under **S3 Buckets you specify – optional**.
 In the text field, paste the name of the S3 bucket you created above, AND the following bucket name separated from the first by a comma:  `gdelt-open-data`.
 The combined field entry should look similar to ```smworkshop-john-smith, gdelt-open-data```.
 Click **Create role**.

 ![Create IAM role](./images/role-popup.png)